Woody Allen (album)

 Woody Allen is a live 1964 comedy album by the American comedian and later notable film director Woody Allen.
 This was Allen's debut recording, and was recorded at Mister Kelly's nightclub in Chicago.
-It was the first of three comedy albums released by Allen, the three albums were issued in a 2014 boxset, The Stand-Up Years: 1964–1968.
+It was the first of three comedy albums released by Allen.

+Overview

 It was nominated for the Grammy Award for Best Comedy Performance at the 7th Annual Grammy Awards in 1965; it lost to Bill Cosby's album I Started Out as a Child, which coincidentally had also been recorded at Mister Kelly's.

+The album peaked at No. 63 on the Billboard Top LPs during an eleven-week stay on the chart.

 Reception

 Billboard magazine highlighted the album as a Comedy Spotlight in their July 25, 1964 issue and wrote that "He is a very funny fellow.
 The material is uniformly hilarious throughout the album.
 Of course Allen's delivery is polished to a point whereby he may soon be the nation's No 1. comedian".